josephpontin/devops-jenkins-ci/README.md

-A simple app being used to test Jenkins Pipelines.
+A simple app being used to test Jenkins pipelines.